-The best way to squeeze out a processor’s performance is overclocking and thankfully, all the Ryzen CPUs from the very first generation to the 7000 series are overclockable.
+The best way to squeeze out a processor’s performance is overclocking and thankfully, almost all the Ryzen CPUs from the very first generation to the 7000 series are overclockable.

 When the processor is overclocked, the load on the CPU increases and the voltage may increase either automatically or through a manual increase in voltage.
 This results in an increase in CPU temperature and unless it hits the critical temperature, you are good to go.